Control certificate functions#

 \[ \dot{x}_1 = x_2, \quad \dot{x}_2 = -x_1 + u \]

-This system represents a simple pendulum with control input \(u\).
-We aim to ensure that the system remains within a safe set \(\mathcal{S}\) defined as:
+This is the equation of a simple pendulum with control input \(u\).
+We want to keep the state inside the safe set

-Here, \(\mathcal{S}\) is a circular region centered at the origin with radius 1.
-The goal is to ensure the system stays within this region.
+Thus, \(\mathcal{S}\) is the unit disk centered at the origin: our goal is to keep the system within this region.

 The gradient of \(b(x)\) is: